 The winner will be invited to prepare a one-page research highlights segment for SETAC AU Endpoint to convey their research findings to the SETAC AU community.
-A certificate will be presented to the winner with a cash award of $500, ideally this presentation will occur at a SETAC AU regional meeting.
+A certificate will be presented to the winner with a cash award of $500, ideally this presentation will occur at the SETAC AU annual conference dinner.

 - Must be a financial member of the SETAC AU as of the date of applying for the award.

-- The award is to be presented at the SETAC AU conference or a SETAC AU regional meeting to an enrolled higher degree research (HDR) student who in the opinion of the assessment panel has published the best research paper in the 12 months prior to the nomination closing date.
+- The award is to be presented annually at the SETAC AU conference to an enrolled higher degree research (HDR) student who in the opinion of the assessment panel has published the best research paper in the 12 months prior to the nomination closing date.

 - A paper can only be submitted once for this prize.

 - The student will have made the major contribution to the research paper, as indicated by being first author or equal first author(either directly by author order or by formal written acknowledgement by all other authors).
 If this is not the case an explanation should be included.

 - Eligible papers must be published (or in press with doi or proof of acceptance) in the 12 months prior to the nomination closing date in a peer-reviewed international journal.

 - The student must have been enrolled in a HDR degree for no more than 4 years for PhD or no more than 2.5 years for MSc (equivalent for part-time students).